Arrow-air/website/docs/contributing/contributors/errrks.md

 ## About

 Electrical engineer by education, crypto nerd by hobby.
-I don't consider myself a write but I enjoy taking notes.
+I don't consider myself a writer but I enjoy taking notes.
 Hardly serious

 *Fun fact:* I really enjoy food and beer